Pratap6130/Rajasthan-Trip-Form/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, please contact Pratap Singh at [kunwarsingh9752005805@gmail.com](mailto:kunwarsingh9752005805@gmail.com).
+For any inquiries, don't hesitate to get in touch with Pratap Singh at [kunwarsingh9752005805@gmail.com](mailto:kunwarsingh9752005805@gmail.com).